thirteendian/myblog/posts/Fonts_in_this_blog.md

 change `Fontname` to be "Yyld-Regular" or "Yyld-Italic", correspondingly to the `Weight` regular and italic. but maintain the `Family Name` to be the same.

+### Test Without Exporting
+To test the result, one can use `Metrics`->`New Metrics Window` to type and test ligature.
-### Clockwise and CounterClockwise.
+### Clockwise and CounterClockwise
 Some circle part should be white background but black filled, select the circle, `Element`->`Clockwise` will solve this problem.

-### No long s rule support for EOF/EL.

-In unicode, there are three important End of line/End of file Return that are normally represent the end of the content.
-The name ins font table are `Uni000A`(LF/Line Feed), `Uni000C`(FF/Form Feed) and `Uni000D`(CR/Carriage Return).

-We need to add an extra contextual substitution to support the situation when `s` is at the end, but no characters behind it.
-It should still be considered as the end of word to fit the (Rule 1), however, FontForge Contextual Class Substitution SubTable does not support it, because the three character are undefined to FontForge.
-Thus you will notice an ugly long s will appeared at every section title, if no other symbols behind it.
-Thus when use this font, be careful about the LF/FF/CR and add appropriate space/mark to prevent it.

-### No Contextual Rule supported in Safari.
+### No Contextual Rule supported in Safari

 Unfortunately, the contextual substitution on safari.

-### Final Grain.
+### Final Grain

 More historical rules can be checked at ["The Printer's Grammar"](https://www.google.com/books/edition/The_Printer_s_Grammar/jjE5AAAAMAAJ?hl=en&gbpv=0) written in 1787 by John Smith.
 However, we will combine the modern rule together in this font for better web display, one of them maybe displayed at ["Design With FontForge"](http://designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.html).

-We firstly adjust the "Spacing" of letters, there are few points:
-1. Symmetric character have symmetric side bearing.
-2. f, g, j, p, ſ, y requires strong space before them.
-3. When d, f, l at end of word, strong space after them.
-4.

-Few other necessary ligatures are added : `ſj`,`ſſj`, `st`, `Th`, `cp`, `et`, `sp`, `Qu`, also with arrow `->` and `<-`.
+Few other necessary ligatures are added : `ſj`,`ſſj`, `st`, `Th`, `cp`, `et`, `sp`, `Qu`.Also with arrow `->` and `<-`.

+I also added the support for french accent marks for example:
+1. la cédille: ç
+2. l’accent aigu: é
+3. l’accent circonflexe: â/ê/î/ô/û
+4. l’accent grave: à/è/ì/ò/ù
+5. le tréma: ë/ï/ü
+>According to Babelstrone,
+> French and English typographic practice differs in one important respect : French (and also Spanish) typography uses a short s before the letter 'h', whereas English typography uses a long s.

 The modified Font name is "Yyld-Regular.otf" and "Yyld-Italic.otf", both belongs to font family "Yyld".
 To support web load, we will generate woff files besides otf, as "Yyld-Regular.woff" and "Yyld-Italich.woff". and use it in this blog.

+>When generate new Fonts out, we'd better not replace the original otf file, it may cause ligature not be able to use.
+A new named file is recommended.

 Here are the table tests for special ligatures in this font: